proinsias/an-independent-mind/docs/Books/A Force for Good.md

 of economics that’s the problem,” whether capitalism or socialism, but “a lack of moral principle in the people involved in that system.” — location: [1461](kindle://book?action=open&asin=B00NRQRWRS&location=1461) ^ref-63026

 ---
+“It’s not necessarily the system of economics that’s the problem,” whether capitalism or socialism, but “a lack of moral principle in the people involved in that system.” — location: [1461](kindle://book?action=open&asin=B00NRQRWRS&location=1461) ^ref-42500

+---
 The compassionate economy the Dalai Lama envisions mixes entrepreneurial spirit with a sound social-support system and taxes on wealth— — location: [1470](kindle://book?action=open&asin=B00NRQRWRS&location=1470) ^ref-34129

 ---
 that those with money to invest will always earn more than those who labor for their wages.
 Capitalism enriches the wealthy far more than it does workers. — location: [1474](kindle://book?action=open&asin=B00NRQRWRS&location=1474) ^ref-23348

+---
+That book analyzes data trends over centuries to show that those with money to invest will always earn more than those who labor for their wages.
+Capitalism enriches the wealthy far more than it does workers. — location: [1474](kindle://book?action=open&asin=B00NRQRWRS&location=1474) ^ref-18567

 ---
 the system’s moral core is neither profits nor efficiency.
 It is creating opportunity for individuals who need it the most.” — location: [1486](kindle://book?action=open&asin=B00NRQRWRS&location=1486) ^ref-44747